gma1k/podtrace/doc/distributed-tracing.md

-# Distributed Tracing with podtrace
+# Distributed Tracing with Podtrace

 ## Overview

-`podtrace` supports distributed tracing, allowing you to correlate events.
+`Podtrace` supports distributed tracing, allowing you to correlate events.
 This feature extracts trace context from HTTP requests, correlates events by trace ID, and exports traces to popular observability backends.

 ## Features